SouvikAnalysis/Kharcha/product-bible/15_BACKEND_ARCHITECTURE.md

 The backend should be invisible to users.

-Users never praise a backend directly.

-They praise:
+Users should experience:

-• Fast loading
+- Fast performance

-• Reliable syncing
+- Reliable synchronization

-• Accurate insights
+- Accurate financial insights

-• Secure data
+- Secure data handling

-• Instant updates

-If users never think about the backend,

-then the backend is doing its job.
+- Consistent application behavior

+A successful backend is one that users never notice—but always trust.